About Study In the USA

 - Standard proficiency test scores (TOEFL, IELTS, SAT, GRE, GMAT, etc.) as required by concerned universities

-- Have outstanding and impressive Statement of Purpose to show the specific reason to study in the US
+- Have an outstanding and impressive Statement of Purpose to show the specific reason to study in the US

 - Strong Recommendation Letters from faculty, work supervisors and sometimes from friends